Acceptable Use Policy

 - Posting inappropriate or self-endangering information to the Internet or social networking sites

-- Downloading viruses or other potentially harmful files
+- Downloading viruses or other harmful files

 - Employing translation services for language classes without the expressed consent of the foreign language instructor

-- Harassing, antagonizing, hazing, or flaming individuals
+- Harassing, antagonizing, hazing or flaming individuals

 - Representing La Salle High School in a way that could be conceived as deleterious to La Salle High School’s reputation

-At the discretion of the classroom teacher, students may access only their La Salle High School email.
-Any use of other email accounts during school hours is prohibited.
+Students may access only their La Salle High School email.
+Use of other accounts on the La Salle High School network or computers is prohibited.

 Students may not use the La Salle High School network to cheat or plagiarize work.

 Students are not permitted in any computer lab unless a teacher is present.
 Equipment must be used with care and only with the permission of a teacher.